KKonstantinov/universal-rate-limit/README.md

 - **Web Standards** — built on `Request`/`Response`, runs on Node.js, Bun, Deno, and edge runtimes
 - **Pluggable Stores** — MemoryStore included, implement the `Store` interface for Redis, KV, or any backend
 - **Framework Middleware** — drop-in support for Express, Fastify, Hono, and Next.js
-- **Sliding Window** — choose between fixed-window and sliding-window algorithms
+- **Multiple Algorithms** — fixed-window, sliding-window, and token-bucket
 - **IETF Headers** — draft-6 and draft-7 rate limit headers plus [`Retry-After`](https://www.rfc-editor.org/rfc/rfc9110#section-10.2.3) with zero configuration
 - **Fully Typed** — written in TypeScript with complete type definitions
 - **Zero Dependencies** — the core package has no runtime dependencies